Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

 \subsubsection{Multi-SNRs}

 According to the exsiting research, the performance of the channel estimation algorithm is sensitive to the surrounding environments, which means there exists a close connection between the estimation accuracy and the SNR of the received signal.
 In general, the estimation accuracy improves as the SNR increases.
 Therefore, SNR is also an essential variable that will affect the performance of our channel estimation subnet.
 In most existing cases, one network is trained for one single SNR variable and is supposed to work well only with the specified SNR.

-However, in practical communication systems, SNR varies in some unknown range.
-If there is a nonnegligible disparity between the SNR of the input data and the SNR under which the model is trained, it is obvious that the network performance will deteriorate.
+However, in practical communication systems, SNR varies in a range.
+If there is a non-negligible disparity between the SNR of the input data and the SNR under which the model is trained, it is obvious that the network performance will deteriorate.
 Therefore, if a new SNR is under test, a new model has to be trained.
 However, if we separate the SNR range into multiple equi-spaced SNR levels of interest and train the network under these SNR levels to relieve the problem, it turns out that a number of SNR-specific networks are supposed to be trained and stored.
 Assuming that all the networks are considered, the number of the network parameters will be inevitably large, thus taking up a certain amount of storage space of the UE.
-In addition, training multiple individual models for all possible scenarios to adapt to multiple SNR variables is impractical and lack of efficiency.
+In addition, training multiple individual models for all possible scenarios to adapt to multiple SNR variables is impractical and inefficient.

 For this reason, we need to figure out an effective way to save and restore the networks for use.
 A multi-SNRs scheme is proposed to train the network with multi-SNR input mixed.
-The training process is the same as the above network except that the training dataset is composed of the mixed datasets for all the predefined SNR levels.
-Since the estimation accuracy is usually low when SNR is small, the datasets under small SNRs will have a higher proportion in the final dataset to further boost the performance.
+This strategy can be regarded as a novel training method and does not need to change the original networks, including the input, output, and architecture.
+Moreover, the training process is the same as the above network except that the training dataset is composed of mixed datasets for all the predefined SNR levels.
+Since the estimation accuracy tends to be low when SNR is small, the datasets under small SNRs will have a higher proportion in the final dataset to further boost the performance.